DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 This week, I focused on the 'store' path of the source code and graph building to process float16 conversion.
 While implementing some turbofan nodes, I saw the results on [turbolizer](https://v8.github.io/tools/head/turbolizer/index.html) and spent time to debug the representation change phase.

- However I didnt think this graph build/modification is correct.
-(Because I put some code that not does not seem to be fit)
+ However, I didnt think this graph build/modification is correct.
+(Because I put some code that does not seem to be fit)

 ![turbofan nodes](/uploads/2025-02-22/turbofan-node.png)

-So I send snyc email to explain above and contain following:
+So I send sync email to explain above contain following:

 > ...
 > 3. I found a code chunk of calling external reference functions but I need to figure out how to connect with our TruncateFloat64ToFloat16RawBits.